Diphasiastrum digitatum: Description

 Diphasiastrum digitatum is a perennial vascular plant that does not contain a significant amount of wood tissue above or at the ground.
 They are low-growing, usually measuring less than 30 cm tall.
 Leaves are evergreen, which appear opposite, and are arranged spirally with four evenly spaced leaves; when viewed from the side it appears as four columns.
 The branch leaves are green and shiny, the base extends down to the stem (decurrent) and the free portion at the tip is pointed and scale-like.
 Branches are shaped rectangular in cross-section, flattened on the underside with the associated leaf much smaller than the rest.
 The largest leaves are lateral, the free portion appressed to spreading, and the leaves on the upper surface are appressed and are more narrow.
 The stems spread horizontally above ground or just below the surface of the duff layer.
 The erect shoots each contain two or more branches near the base.
 Branches are more likely ascending to spreading, forked and tree-like, and mostly are arranged on the same plane, fan-like.
-Erect shoots can measure from 3 to 20 inches tall, although, vegetative shoots are typically less than 8 inches.
+Erect shoots can measure from 3 to 20 in tall, although, vegetative shoots are typically less than 8 in.
 Spores develop in cone-like structures referred to as strobili.
 About 2 to 4 strobili (rarely more) are usually clustered at the tip of a long stalk which is referred to as the peduncle.